barkbarkgg/aws_cloud_practitioner_guide/Amazon Web Services Cloud Practitioner Guide.md

 # Amazon Web Services Cloud Practitioner Cheat Sheet

 - Date: December 2021
 - Purpose: To help you pass the AWS Cloud Practitioner Exam!
+This document is a *supplement* to other materials to prepare for the Cloud Practitioner Exam; it is *not* the only material you should look at.
+The intended use of this document is to look over the day of and leading up to taking the exam, just as a recap of what you have learned.

 ## About the exam
 - AWS foundational knowledge (i.e. can poke around the AWS console)